 Katrina Seabright graduated Magna Cum Laude in 2022 with an honors degree in music with an emphasis in vocal performance.
-She accepted a role as an actor at the Lyric Opera in Chicago, one of the leading opera companies in the world.
-She also works as an alterations expert at David’s Bridal, using her sewing expertise on her costumes for her acting roles.
+She has accepted multiple roles as an actor at the Lyric Opera in Chicago, one of the leading opera companies in the world.

 While at Carthage, Ms. Seabright joined the Carthage Choir, received the Gold Leadership Award for her time as president of the National Society of Leadership and Success, and participated in the Kenosha Opera Festival, which gave her insight into the world of professional opera performers.